Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Discussion

+To address this question, we conducted a two-part user study comprising an interview study (\autoref{method:interview}) and a scenario-based interactive study (\autoref{method:survey}).
+We aimed to explore how data-related explanations are used in model development and to gain a deeper understanding of both explicit and latent needs.

+Explanations are needed when the model behaves unexpectedly.
+Since ML development is largely data-driven, developers often inspect unexpected model behaviour from a data-centric perspective (Interview theme: Data-focused debugging).
+We observed a strong connection between a developer’s mental model of the ML system and their corresponding explanation needs.
+In practice, developers tend to form hypotheses, often data-related, to make sense of unexpected model behaviour (e.g., a developer may hypothesise that a model behaves unexpectedly due to data artefacts).
+Explanations serve as a means to confirm or reject these hypotheses and to refine or generate new ones, and inform subsequent actions taken by the developer to improve the system (Interactive study theme: Error hypotheses inform action).

+Since each developer’s mental model is shaped by their experience and expectations, their explanation needs are also diverse.
+The needs TDA explanations must meet reflect developers' data-centric information needs during model building.
+For example, developers seek insights to identify low-quality data when they suspect wrong labels to be the cause for a model error, or detect broader issues like distribution shifts when they believe this could have occured (Interview theme: Data quality), or recognise gaps where additional data is needed when they suspect their dataset to be insufficient for the model to learn the task (Interview theme: Data is most important).

+Hence, these findings reveal that model developers have explicit needs for explanations that help identify possible causes of model error, whether by examining the impact of removing certain training samples or by highlighting the potential value of adding new data.
+At a deeper level, developers also express latent needs: explanations must be actionable, reliable, and aligned with their mental models.
+Explanations are not only used to understand the model’s behaviour, but also to guide meaningful decisions during development.

-\subsubsection{RQ3: To what extent do existing TDA approaches align with user needs?}
+\subsubsection{RQ2: To what extent do existing TDA approaches align with model developers' needs?}

-To answer this question, we reflect on existing TDA approaches in light of the identified needs: TDA explanations need to be adaptable to the user and provide reliable and actionable insight while maintaining consistency with the overall model behaviour.
-From these needs, we identify different TDA tasks that users need, next to the overarching need for reliability (see Table~\ref{tab:attribution_types}).
+To answer this question, we reflect on existing TDA approaches in light of the identified explicit and latent needs: TDA explanations need to be actionable, reliable, and aligned with the developer's mental models.
+From these needs, we identify different TDA tasks that developers need TDA explanations to fulfil, next to the overarching need for reliability (see Table~\ref{tab:attribution_types}).